FEMA and SBA

 Many people are less familiar with the Small Business Administration (SBA).
 SBA is a federal agency that offers low-interest disaster recovery loans to individual homeowners, renters, and businesses.

-The President must declare that a “major disaster” has occurred in your county before you can apply for FEMA assistance or an SBA disaster recovery loan.
+• The President must declare that a “major disaster” has occurred in your county before you can apply for FEMA assistance or a low-interest SBA disaster recovery loan.

-Disaster survivors can apply for both FEMA assistance and a SBA loan, but the organizations will work together to make sure you don’t “double-dip.”
+• Disaster survivors can apply for both FEMA assistance and a SBA loan, but the agencies will work together to make sure a disaster survivor does not “double-dip” to prevent a duplication of benefits.

-Up to $43,600 in Other Needs Assistance for 2025 to assist with the repair or replacement of personal property (furniture, appliances, clothing) and vehicles
+Disaster survivors are eligible for up to $43,600 in Other Needs Assistance for 2025 to assist with the repair or replacement of personal property (e.g. furniture, appliances, clothing, etc.) and vehicles.

 There are several other forms of assistance that do not count toward these limits, such as temporary rental assistance, moving and storage assistance, and funeral assistance.
-Please visit https://www.fema.gov/assistance/individual/housing for an overview of different types of assistance survivors may apply for.
+Please visit https://www.fema.gov/assistance/individual/housing for an overview of the different types of assistance disaster survivors may be eligible for.

 Renters and homeowners can borrow up to $100,000 to help repair or replace personal property.

-To learn more about SBA loans and begin the application process, visit https://www.sba.gov/funding-programs/disaster-assistance/physical-damag….
+To learn more about SBA loan eligibility and begin the application process, visit https://www.sba.gov/funding-programs/disaster-assistance/physical-damag….
 The deadline to apply for an SBA loan is 60 days after the President’s major disaster declaration.

 Applying for FEMA assistance

-If your home or personal property was damaged or destroyed in a disaster, there are some steps you should take to prepare to apply for FEMA assistance and any other financial assistance that might be available to survivors.
+If your home or personal property was damaged or destroyed due to a disaster, there are some steps you should take to prepare to apply for FEMA assistance and any other financial assistance that might be available to survivors.

-If you have insurance for anything that was damaged or destroyed, submit a claim.
+• Submit an insurance claim for anything that was damaged or destroyed.
 FEMA can only help with costs that were not covered by your insurance.
-If you apply for FEMA assistance, you will need to provide proof that you were not insured or that your insurance did not cover your losses.
+Even though homeowners’ insurance will not cover flood damage, you will need to provide FEMA with the insurance denial letter.

-You have 60 calendar days from the date the President declares a major disaster to apply for FEMA assistance.
-This deadline may be extended depending on the circumstances of the particular disaster, but you should assume that it is a firm deadline.
+Disaster survivors have 60 days from the Major Disaster Declaration date to apply for FEMA assistance.
+This deadline may be extended, but you should assume that it is a firm deadline.

-If you want to apply for assistance but do not know the deadline, you should visit www.disasterassistance.gov or call the FEMA helpline at 800-621-3362 as soon as possible.
+If you want to apply for assistance but do not know the deadline, visit www.disasterassistance.gov or call the FEMA helpline at 800-621-3362 as soon as possible.

 When you apply for FEMA assistance, you will need the following:

-- Bank account information (if you want FEMA to deposit your award into your bank account.
-Otherwise, you will receive a check in the mail)
+• Bank account information if you want FEMA to use direct deposit (Otherwise, you will receive a check in the mail.)

 There are four ways to apply:

-- Over the phone at 800-621-3362 If you apply over the phone, you will be given instructions on how to submit any supporting documents, such as photos of the damage.
+4. Over the phone at 800-621-3362 If you apply over the phone, you will be given instructions on how to submit any supporting documents.

 FEMA employees may also come door to door to assist with applications.
 These employees will have official FEMA ID cards.
-If someone comes to the door and claims to be FEMA but does not have an ID card, decline their assistance and apply in person, online, or over the phone.
-Call FEMA’s Fraud Hotline at (866) 223-0814 and file a report with the KY Attorney General at ag.ky.gov/scams.
+If someone comes to the door and claims to be with FEMA but does not have an ID card, decline their assistance and apply in person, online, or over the phone.
+Call FEMA’s Fraud Hotline at 1-866-223-0814 and file a report with the Kentucky Attorney General at ag.ky.gov/scams.

-You will receive a 9-digit application ID number.
-You will need this number if you need to contact FEMA for any reason.
+You will receive a 9-digit registration number.
 Write it down and keep it in a safe place.
+You will need this number anytime you contact FEMA or submit an appeal letter.

 What your inspector will ask for: